jhirn/k8s-example/README.md

 This is repository is a monorepo containing deployable web application along with infrastructure to configure and deploy to an EKS Cluster on AWS.

+It is intended as starting point for app deployment to an EKS cluster with some basic developer QoL and extension points.
+It mainly relies on interactive scripts but is ripe for further automation.

 ## Prerequisites

 This project assumes the following for development across all components: